amitkgupta/kubernetes-release/README.md

 #### TODO:

-- user [this](https://coreos.com/kubernetes/docs/latest/configure-kubectl.html) and [this](https://coreos.com/kubernetes/docs/latest/deploy-addons.html) to set up the DNS stuff
+- use [this](https://coreos.com/kubernetes/docs/latest/configure-kubectl.html) and [this](https://coreos.com/kubernetes/docs/latest/deploy-addons.html) to set up the DNS stuff as an errand
-- add LICENSE, etc.
-- add final blobstore
+- add LICENSE and NOTICE
 - why does master not start up right away?
-- why everything complains about 10.244.5.2 (master IP)?
+- check all CTL logs for errors/warnings of things not actually working correctly
-- is any of it resilient to restarts?
+- is any of it resilient to recreates?
-- how much stuff is in /var/lib, etc?
-- add dns addon via kubectl errand
+- can /var, especially /var/lib for state -- if it {needs,doesn't need} to persist, see if it can be forced into /var/vcap/{store,data}
 - see if everything can be run not as root